DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - OP SWITCH (operator on/off toggle).
 - OP MODE (RATIO/FIXED toggle).
-- OP EG levels (L1, L2, L3, and L4).
-- OP BREAKPOINT (displayed "BREAK POINT=" in DX7-emulated LCD/OLED).
+- OP BREAKPOINT potentiometer (displayed "BREAK POINT=" in DX7-emulated LCD/OLED).
 - OP L. CURVE potentiometer.
 - OP R. CURVE potentiometer.
 - LFO KEY SYNC toggle.
 - OSC KEY SYNC toggle.
 - LFO WAVEFORM selector.
-- PITCH EG levels (L1, L2, L3, and L4).
-- OUTPUT LEVEL potentiometer.
+- OUTPUT master LEVEL potentiometer.

 ---

 ### MOD.
 KEY<a name="modkey"></a>

-**Tab** key is the default factory "modifier" (mod) key, because **left Control** (**left Command** on MacOS X computers) are used by VCV Rack 2 software to do fine potentiometer adjustments (when held).
-Also, by the same principle, **left Alt** (**left Option** on MacOS X computers) is used to scroll the rack's view, when held!
+**Tab** key is the default factory "modifier" (mod) key, because **left Control** (**left Command** on MacOS X computers) are used by VCV Rack 2 software to do fine potentiometer adjustments, when held.

-:information_source: Mod. key can be changed from **Preferences** screen, but it's not recommended (due to potential conflicts vs. VCV Rack 2 basic features).
+:information_source: Mod. key can be changed from **Preferences** screen, instead of **Tab** key, mod. key can be **left Control** (**left Command** on MacOS X computers) but it's not recommended due to potential conflict vs. VCV Rack 2 _fine potentiometer adjust_ feature.
+Other possible key can be the **T** key.

-- Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** screen: when a modulation target is hovered by mouse cursor, the box and the modulation target name are displayed using yellow color: by "touching" (left-mouse clicking) the box, this jump to the next operator (same parameter), instead of next DX7 parameter in sequence.
-It's a way to reduce clicks number over the target "box"!
+- Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** screen: when a modulation target is hovered by mouse cursor, its box and modulated target name are highlighted by yellow color (instead of cyan): by "touching" (left-mouse clicking) the box, this jump to the next operator (COARSE parameter), instead of next DX7 parameter (sequentially).
+It's an useful way to reduce number of mouse-clicks over the target "box"!